BlurryFace04/KeyWhisperer/README.md

 ## Client
-To prepare the client-side script for execution on the target machine, you'll need to convert it into an executable (.exe) file using PyInstaller.
+To prepare the [client script](https://github.com/BlurryFace04/KeyWhisperer/edit/main/client.py) for execution on the target machine, you'll need to convert it into an executable (.exe) file using PyInstaller.
 This process makes it easier to run the script on the target system without even requiring a separate Python installation on the target machine.
-The client script provided can be executed on both Windows and Linux operating systems.
+The [client script](https://github.com/BlurryFace04/KeyWhisperer/edit/main/client.py) provided can be executed on both Windows and Linux operating systems.

-Run the following command to convert your script into a standalone executable:
+Change the Server IP Address and run the following command to convert your [client script](https://github.com/BlurryFace04/KeyWhisperer/edit/main/client.py) into a standalone executable:
 ```
 pyinstaller --onefile --noconsole client.py